Pyroxenium/Basalt/docs/Home.md

-# Welcome to The Basalt Wiki!
+# Welcome to The Basalt Wiki

 *Note: The Basalt Wiki is a work in progress.
 Please treat wiki errors the same as bugs and report them accordingly.*